Tungdil01/IntraguildPredation/README.md

 Otherwise, if you already have all the requirements and the virtual environment (.env) configured, you may want to copy the following command to your terminal:

-virtualenv .env && source .env/bin/activate && ipython notebook IntraguildPredation.ipynb
+virtualenv .env && source .env/bin/activate && jupyter notebook IntraguildPredation.ipynb

 Alternatively, you can run using Binder by the link below: